 The cues, ranked

-Predator REVO Shaft (~$400-500)
+Check Price on Amazon →Predator REVO Shaft (~$400-500)

-The REVO is not the newest Predator shaft.
-The REVO MAX came out a few years ago.
+The REVO is not the newest Predator shaft (the REVO MAX came out a few years ago).
 But the original REVO is still the most-played carbon fiber shaft in pool halls and tournaments.
 It’s what players measure all other shafts against.
 That track record means something.

 You get the whole package.
 No need to buy a separate butt.
 The wrap is decent.
 The balance is right.
 It’s a finished cue that you unbox and play.

-Check Price on Amazon →Mezz Ignite (~$350-450)
+Check Price on Amazon → Shop at BPC →

 Mezz makes cue shafts in Japan and actually obsesses over the details.
-The Ignite is a shaft only—you’ll need to buy a butt separately unless you already have one you like.
+The Ignite is a shaft only.
+You’ll need to buy a butt separately unless you already have one you like.
 But if you do, this is worth trying.

 If you already have a butt you like and you want to try something that’s not the REVO, the Ignite is the move.
 It plays different in a way you might prefer.

-Check Price on Amazon →Jacoby Black Carbon Fiber (~$300-400)
+Shop at BPC →Jacoby Black Carbon Fiber (~$300-400)

 Jacoby Cues are made in Wisconsin by people who’ve been wrapping cue shafts for decades.
 The Black Carbon Fiber is their answer to the Predator REVO.
 It’s hand-wrapped, not mass-produced in a factory.

 Does hand-wrapping matter?
 In terms of performance, probably not.
-But in terms of quality control, yes.
+But in terms of quality control, absolutely.
 Every Jacoby shaft gets more attention than every 10,000th Predator shaft rolling off a line.
 You notice that in the finish and the feel.

-Deflection is 0.93 inches—right in the sweet spot.
+Deflection is 0.93 inches, right in the sweet spot.
 Not as low as the REVO, but good enough that position players won’t complain.
 The hit is solid and direct.
 Very American, very straightforward.

 This is the shaft to buy if you want to support a small American manufacturer and get a quality product at the same time.
 It’s not cheaper than the REVO, but you’re paying for the craftsmanship, not the logo.

-Check Price on Amazon →Shaft only vs complete cue: which should you buy?
+Shop at BPC → Search on Amazon →Shaft only vs complete cue: which should you buy?

 One caveat: check your joint type.
 Most cues use 5/16x18.
 Some use Uni-Loc.
 Some use Radial.
 If you’re buying a shaft for an existing cue, you need to match the joint.
 If you get it wrong, it won’t fit.
 Most retailers list joint compatibility.
 If they don’t, ask.